FlineDev/FreemiumKit/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

 }
 ```

 If you want to simulate a specific paid state in your previews, you can call the `withDebugOverrides(purchasedTier:)` function on `FreemiumKit.preview` and set your desired tier (set `1` for full access).
-The default `FreemiumKit.preview` shows in the "nothing purchased" state, showcasing how things will look from a Free user perspective.
+The default `FreemiumKit.preview` shows in the "nothing purchased" state, showcasing how things will look from a Free users perspective.
 For example:

 ```swift
 #Preview("Full Access") {